-FilePathSet()

-This function sets the "current directory" and the directory where Signal data files created by FileNew() are stored until they are saved using FileSaveAs().
-It can also be used to create the directories.

-Func FilePathSet(path\${, opt%{, make%|text\$}});

-- path\$ A string holding the new path to the directory.
-The path must conform to the rules for pathnames on the host system and be less than 255 characters long.
-If the path is empty a dialog opens for the user to select an existing directory. - opt% If omitted or zero, this sets the current directory.
-If 1, it sets the path for temporary sampled data files in the preferences dialog.
-If 3, it sets the path for automatic file saving in the sampling configuration. - make% If this is present and non-zero, the command will create the directory if all elements of the path exist except the last.
-You cannot use this option if path\$ is blank - text\$ Optional prompt for use with the dialog.
+FilePathSet() This fur FileNey There ar action sets the current directory/folder, and where Signal data files created by $w()$ are stored until they are sent to their final resting place by FileSaveAs(). e two command variants: Func F: Func F: ilePathSet(path\${, opt%{, make%}}); 'Set path ilePathSet(path\${, opt%{, prmpt\${, make%}}}); 'Open path dialog path\$ A string holding the new directory path.
+The path must conform to the rules for path names on the host system and be less than 255 characters long.
+If the path is empty or a prompt is set, a dialog opens for the user to select an existing directory/folder or to create a new one. opt% If omitted this is taken as zero.
+This determines which directory/folder to get: the current directory. the path for temporary sampled data files from the preferences dialog. the path to the Signal application (fixed so cannot be changed). the path for automatic file saving from the sampling configuration. make% If omitted or 0, only existing directories can be set.
+If 1, the first command variant can create a directory/folder if all elements of path\$ exist except the last and the second variant allows the user to create a new directory/folder. : prmpt\$ Optional prompt.
+If present a dialog opens for the user to select a directory.
 Returns Zero if the path was set, or a negative error code.

-See also: FilePath\$(), FileList()
+See also :FileList(), FileName\$(), FilePath\$()